huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_snapshot.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the evs snapshot resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the evs snapshot resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new EVS snapshot resource.

-* `volume_id` - (Required) The id of the snapshot's source disk.
+* `volume_id` - (Required, String, ForceNew) The id of the snapshot's source disk.
 Changing the parameter creates a new snapshot.

-* `name` - (Required) The name of the snapshot.
+* `name` - (Required, String) The name of the snapshot.
 The value can contain a maximum of 255 bytes.

-* `description` - (Optional) The description of the snapshot.
+* `description` - (Optional, String) The description of the snapshot.
 The value can contain a maximum of 255 bytes.

-* `force` - (Optional) Specifies the flag for forcibly creating a snapshot.
+* `force` - (Optional, Bool) Specifies the flag for forcibly creating a snapshot.
 Default to false.

 # Attributes Reference